slashdotdash/jekyll-lunr-js-search/README.md

 Search plugin is deployed to [10consulting.com/search](http://10consulting.com/search/).
 Some example search queries are [/search/?q=git](http://10consulting.com/search/?q=git), [/search/?q=cqrs](http://10consulting.com/search/?q=cqrs).

 It also features on-demand loading of the search plugin `.js` when focusing into the search field on the [homepage](http://10consulting.com/).
+Look at the browser network requests clicking into the search input.

 ## Building